fastily/jwiki/README.md

 * [JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html): **1.8.0_40+**
 * [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki): **1.27+**
   * Use release 1.2.1 for older versions

-###License
-jwiki is dual licensed under the [cc-by-sa-4.0](https://creativecommons.org/licenses/by-sa/4.0/) and the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
-You may select the license of your choice.

 ##Project Objectives
 jwiki is intended to be a simple, reliable, and low-overhead framework for anybody seeking to make use of the MediaWiki API.
 Emphasis is placed on: